Associative array: Permanent storage

-Many programs using associative arrays will at some point need to store that data in a more permanent form, like in a computer file.
+Many programs using associative arrays will need to store that data in a more permanent form, such as a computer file.
 A common solution to this problem is a generalized concept known as archiving or serialization, which produces a text or binary representation of the original objects that can be written directly to a file.
-This is most commonly implemented in the underlying object model, like .Net or Cocoa, which includes standard functions that convert the internal data into text form.
+This is most commonly implemented in the underlying object model, like .Net or Cocoa, which includes standard functions that convert the internal data into text.
 The program can create a complete text representation of any group of objects by calling these methods, which are almost always already implemented in the base associative array class.

 For programs that use very large data sets, this sort of individual file storage is not appropriate, and a database management system (DB) is required.
 Some DB systems natively store associative arrays by serializing the data and then storing that serialized data and the key.
 Individual arrays can then be loaded or saved from the database using the key to refer to them.
-These key–value stores have been used for many years and have a history as long as that as the more common relational database (RDBs), but a lack of standardization, among other reasons, limited their use to certain niche roles.
+These key–value stores have been used for many years and have a history as long as that of the more common relational database (RDBs), but a lack of standardization, among other reasons, limited their use to certain niche roles.
 RDBs were used for these roles in most cases, although saving objects to a RDB can be complicated, a problem known as object-relational impedance mismatch.